Diffusion of impurities in a moderately dense confined granular gas: First-Sonine approximation to the diffusion transport coefficients at the stationary temperature

-The dependence of the (dimensionless) diffusion transport coefficients $\widetilde{D}^*(\alpha)/\widetilde{D}^*(1)$, $\widetilde{D}_p^*(\alpha)/\widetilde{D}_p^*(1)$, and $\widetilde{D}_T^*(\al)$ on a (common) coefficient of restitution $\al=\al_0$ is plotted in Fig.\ \ref{fig1} for three different two-dimensional ($d=2$) mixtures.
-Here, $\Delta^*=\Delta_0^*$, $\widetilde{D}^*=(m m_0 \nu/\rho T)\widetilde{D}$, and $\widetilde{D}_T^*=(\rho\nu/x_0 n T)\widetilde{D}_T$.
+The dependence of the (dimensionless) diffusion transport coefficients $\widetilde{D}^*(\alpha)/\widetilde{D}^*(1)$, $\widetilde{D}_p^*(\alpha)/\widetilde{D}_p^*(1)$, and $\widetilde{D}_T^*(\al)$ on a (common) coefficient of restitution $\al=\al_0$ is plotted in Fig.\ \ref{fig1} for three different two-dimensional ($d=2$) mixtures. \RS{Note that as the plotted quantities are dimensionless, they cannot depend on dimensional values like $\Delta$, but only in their dimensionless form $\Delta^*$.
+As the system is in the HSS, the latter is given by Eq.~\eqref{1.17} and, therefore, all dimensionless quantities can be plotted simply as a function of the restitution coefficient.
+Subsequent figures will adopt the same convention. } In Fig.\ \ref{fig1}, $\Delta^*=\Delta_0^*$, $\widetilde{D}^*=(m m_0 \nu/\rho T)\widetilde{D}$, and $\widetilde{D}_T^*=(\rho\nu/x_0 n T)\widetilde{D}_T$.
 Moreover, $\widetilde{D}^*(1)$ and $\widetilde{D}_p^*(1)$ refer to the values of the diffusion coefficients for elastic collisions ($\al=1$).
-The (dimensionless) thermal diffusion coefficient $\widetilde{D}_T^*$ has not been reduced with its elastic value because this coefficient vanishes when $\al=1$ for \emph{dilute} gases in the first Sonine approximation. \cite{CC70,KCL87} As already noted in previous works, \cite{GBS21} Fig.\ \ref{fig1} shows that the impact of inelasticity on the diffusion coefficients is in general smaller than the one found in the conventional IHS model. \cite{GMD06} Regarding the tracer diffusion coefficient $\widetilde{D}^*$, we see this coefficient increases with respect to its elastic value as the inelasticity increases, except when the intruder is smaller and/or lighter than the granular gas particles; there exists a small region around $\al=1$ where the scaled coefficient $\widetilde{D}^*(\al)/\widetilde{D}^*(1)$ exhibits a non-monotonic dependence on inelasticity.
+The (dimensionless) thermal diffusion coefficient $\widetilde{D}_T^*$ has not been reduced with its elastic value because this coefficient vanishes when $\al=1$ for \emph{dilute} gases in the first Sonine approximation. \cite{CC70,KCL87} As already noted in previous works, \cite{GBS21} Fig.\ \ref{fig1} shows that the impact of inelasticity on the diffusion coefficients is in general smaller than the one found in the conventional IHS model. \cite{GMD06} Regarding the tracer diffusion coefficient $\widetilde{D}^*$, we see this coefficient increases with respect to its elastic value as the inelasticity increases, except when the impurity is smaller and/or lighter than the granular gas particles; there exists a small region around $\al=1$ where the scaled coefficient $\widetilde{D}^*(\al)/\widetilde{D}^*(1)$ exhibits a non-monotonic dependence on inelasticity.
 In the case of the (scaled) coefficient $\widetilde{D}_p^*(\al)/\widetilde{D}_p^*(1)$ we observe that it decreases with decreasing $\al$ (regardless of the value of the diameter and/or mass ratio while the thermal diffusion coefficient $\widetilde{D}_T^*(\al)$ can be positive or negative depending on the system considered.
 This behavior agrees qualitatively to what happens in the IHS model. \cite{GBS21} As will show later, the signature of the coefficient $\widetilde{D}_T^*(\al)$ is important in segregation problems induced by a thermal gradient. \cite{JY02,BRM05,BRM06,SGNT06,G06,G08a,BEGS08,G11,GG23}